Vaginal tears and cuts can occur for various reasons. These include sexual activity and hair removal.

 - keeping the skin taut when applying and removing the wax

-Cuts or tears are a fairly inevitable consequence of vaginal delivery.
+Cuts or tears are a common issue during vaginal delivery.
 However, healthcare professionals may use certain techniques to help prevent these injuries, including:

 - perineal massage to reduce muscular resistance, either during the second stage of labor or shortly after delivery